Just the other day, I was having a debate with a client about isolation versus loneliness.

-He believed that the amount of social contact we have with others was a more significant predictor of well-being, whereas I thought that how close we felt was more important for long-term health and happiness.
+He believed that the amount of social contact with others was a more significant predictor of well-being, whereas I thought how close we felt was more important for long-term health and happiness.

 In other words, he thought that the number of interactions with others was more important than the quality of the relationships.
 I was solidly on team quality over quantity when it came to the type of relations that we want in our lives.

-Because I wasn’t sure whose position was more supported by research, I decided to subsequently explore the issue further.
+Because I wasn’t sure whose position was more supported by research, I further explored the issue.

-My aim in writing this post is to first clearly define the difference between isolation and loneliness, and then highlight what the scientific evidence suggests.
+My aim in writing this post is to define the difference between isolation and loneliness clearly.
+I will then highlight what the scientific evidence suggests.

 The Merriam-Webster dictionary for English language learners defines isolation as: